 - Curiously played straight in Watchmen, given its realistic treatment of superheroic violence.
 Moloch has been shot in the head, but Rorshach believes he's alive and sitting quietly until he comes around and sees the bullet hole in front (and there was a small bullet hole in the back, meaning it had to have gone all the way through).

-- There's a comic book adaptation of A Tale of Two Cities, where Madame Defarge's death by a pistol shot, point-black, to the forehead, is a Pretty Little Headshot, which somehow also results in Blood from the Mouth and the nose.
+- There's a Comic Book Adaptation of A Tale of Two Cities, where Madame Defarge's death by a pistol shot, point-black, to the forehead, is an example, which somehow also results in Blood from the Mouth and the nose.

 - Averted in The Punisher MAX which, due to the absence of content restrictions, allows the artists to show exactly what happens when someone is shot in the head.
 Its not pretty.◊

 - The corpse in the freezer from The Goonies was apparently shot in the head, although the bullet hole is so tiny and clean that it looks more like the Fratellis whacked him by putting a cigarette out on his forehead.
 No exit wound, either.
-Granted, The Goonies is a kid's movie, but come on...
+It is supposed to be a kids' movie, after all.

-- In Baz Luhrmann's modernized version of William Shakespeare's Romeo + Juliet Juliet's suicide by hand gun looks like this.
+- In Baz Luhrmann's Setting Update of William Shakespeare's Romeo + Juliet Juliet's suicide by hand gun looks like this.

-- Subverted in Fight Club, where Bob is shot.
+- When Bob is shot.
 We don't see it happen, but the end result is that he has a little hole in his forehead, and when they take the ski mask all the way off there's a really big mess, one of the Project Mayhem guys vomits on the spot.
 It looks like maybe the bullet went across the back of his head horizontally.

-- And again in the climax when the narrator shoots himself in the mouth.
+- In the climax, when the narrator shoots himself in the mouth.
 Tyler, stunned by what just happened, exhales a little smoke but a later camera angle reveals a fairly nasty exit wound before he keels over.
 The narrator's own wound is pretty nasty too, though the bullet passed through his neck rather than skull.

 - In the live action Death Note films, a character shoots herself in the head.
 No blood, no damage, just falls over.